bratpeki/modern-milkytracker-guide/docs/song.md

 Now, let's open the [disk operations window](./ui.md#disk-operations-window).
 We're setting the type to "Module" and saving a WAV file.
-Let's name the export "my-first-track.wav"!
+Let's name the export "my-first-song.wav"!

 We'll audo-adjust the mixer volume and export.